 Many expats opt to send their children to private International Schools which follow the curriculum of their home nation, particularly for the final years of schooling if their children do wish to apply to universities abroad.
 Although much more expensive, with high annual fees, International Schools are a popular and practical option for families who may relocate again or wish to expose their child to different cultures and languages within the wider context of life in Italy.

-For more detailed information on international schools in Italy, as well as recommendations from parents please visit MumAbroad.com.
+MumAbroad.com have put together a step-by-step relocation guide to help expats moving to Italy get started, with information on paperwork and visas, the cost of living, healthcare in Italy and more.
+For more detailed information on international schools in Italy, as well as recommendations from expat parents please visit MumAbroad.com.